-The following Management's Discussion and Analysis ("MD&A") of the operating results and financial condition of Southern Silver Exploration Corp., formerly known as Newcoast Silver Mines Ltd., (the "Company") compares results for the three months ended July 31, 2009 to the same period in the previous year.
-These statements should be read in conjunction with the unaudited consolidated financial statements for the three months ended July 31, 2009 and audited consolidated financial statements for the twelve months ended April 30, 2009.
-All notes referenced herein may be found in the unaudited consolidated financial statements for the three months ended July 31, 2009.
+The following Management's Discussion and Analysis ("MD&A") of the operating results and financial condition of Southern Silver Exploration Corp., formerly known as Newcoast Silver Mines Ltd., (the "Company") compares results for the three months ended July 31, 2010 to the same period in the previous year.
+These statements should be read in conjunction with the unaudited consolidated financial statements for the three months ended July 31, 2010 and the audited consolidated financial statements for the twelve months ended April 30, 2010.
+All notes referenced herein may be found in the consolidated financial statements for the three months ended July 31 2010.

 The Company's financial statements were prepared in accordance with Canadian Generally Accepted Accounting Principles ('GAAP") and include the accounts of the Company and its wholly owned subsidiaries Minera Plata Del Sur SA De SV (Mexico), Southern Silver Exploration (US) Corp.
 (USA), and Southern Silver Holdings Ltd. (British Virgin Islands).
-This MD&A, dated September 16, 2009, was prepared to conform with National Instrument 51-102 F1 and was approved by the Board of Directors prior to its release.
+This MD&A, dated September 16, 2010, was prepared to conform with National Instrument 51-102 F1 and was approved by the Board of Directors prior to its release.

-The Company is a reporting issuer in British Columbia and Alberta and its shares trade on the Tier 2 Board of the TSX Venture Exchange ("TSX") under the symbol SSV.
+The Company is a reporting issuer in British Columbia and Alberta and its shares trade on the Tier 2 Board of the TSX Venture Exchange ("TSX") under the symbol SSV and on the Frankfurt Stock Exchange under the symbol "SEG.F".